Online therapy for anxiety, executive functioning, and feeling stuck

 You may be used to handling things on your own — pushing through pressure, overthinking decisions, or holding yourself to standards that rarely feel “good enough.”

-Many of the teens and young adults I work with look capable on the outside, but feel stuck in cycles of anxiety, perfectionism, or avoidance.
+Many of the people I work with look capable on the outside, but feel stuck in cycles of anxiety, perfectionism, or avoidance.

-I help clients understand the patterns keeping them stuck and build practical skills to move forward with more clarity and confidence.
+I help clients understand the patterns keeping them stuck and build practical skills so they can move forward with more clarity and confidence.
 We also look at the deeper patterns shaping how you relate to yourself, others, and the expectations you carry.

 I also support parents in learning how to respond to childhood anxiety in ways that reduce pressure and build independence.